 Controlled group

-I expect to own a separate business with full time employees.
-Will this affect my existing Solo 401k for a business I own where I'm the sole owner and the only employee?
+I expect to own a separate business with full-time employees.
+Will this affect my existing Solo 401k, which is adopted by my business where I'm the sole owner and the only employee?

 As per Internal Revenue Code Section 414, a controlled group is any two or more corporations connected through stock ownership in any of the following ways: